jwiedeman/N64Soul/README.md

 ## Project layout

 - **n64llm/n64-rust/** – Rust implementation with weight streaming, tokenizer, and ROM packaging.
+- **tools/export_gpt2_n64.py** – single exporter that distills Hugging Face models into the `weights.bin`/`weights.manifest.bin` pair consumed by the build.

-All development now lives in the Rust crate.
-It builds with `no_std` for the `mips-nintendo64-none` target and embeds assets at link time.
+All development now lives in the Rust crate, and every weight export flows through the Python helper.
+The crate builds with `no_std` for the `mips-nintendo64-none` target and embeds assets at link time.

 ## Dev Quickstart (one command)